conradtchan/starfit/README.md

 Python package for matching stellar abundance measurements against a database of model stellar explosions.
+Based on the [old IDL code](https://2sn.org/starfit/).

-Can match combined abundances of multiple models.
+StarFit can match combined abundances of multiple models.
 For single stars and combinations of two stars, a complete search can be found.
 For three or more stars, the problem is extremely expensive, so a [Genetic Algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) is used to find an approximate solution.

 # Installation
+Tested with Python 3.10

 ## From PyPI (recommended)
 ```
 pip install starfit
 ```
-The PyPI includes the necessary data files.
+The PyPI package includes the necessary data files.

 ## From git repo
 The data files are not included into the Git repo, and must first be downloaded from the web-server before installing from the Git repo.